adultdate/filament-calendar/README.md

 {
     return $this->createAction(Foo::class)
         ->mountUsing(function (?ContextualInfo $info) {
-            // You can now access contextual info from the calendar using the $info argument if ($info instanceof DateClickInfo) {
+            // You can now access contextual info from the filament-calendar using the $info argument if ($info instanceof DateClickInfo) {
                 // do something on date click
             }